 17% of Irvine locality residents smoke compared with 15% across North Ayrshire.
-The joint highest rate with the Garnock Valley locality of Three Towns locality in 2016 - 24% of the total North Ayrshire population
+The joint highest rate with the Garnock Valley locality

-Education L
+Education

 Over a quarter of the locality's datazones fell in the top 15% most education deprived in Scotland.
 Over 10% more than the North Ayrshire rate (15.1%)